j0n0m3/gpt_desktop/README.md

 # gpt4me
-This will connect to chat.openai to access within a standalone container on your desktop
+This will connect to "chat.openai" to access within a standalone container on your desktop.

 <br> Run cmds:
 <br> pip install -r requirements.txt  &nbsp; # Install required packages